 Silvergate Capital Corporation: Please contact the Portnoy Law Firm to recover your losses; January 13, 2023 deadline

 LOS ANGELES, Jan.
-12, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Silvergate Capital Corporation (“Silvergate”) (NYSE: SI) investors that a lawsuit filed on behalf of investors that purchased Silvergate Capital Corporation (NYSE: SI) between November 9, 2021 and January 5, 2023, both dates inclusive.
+12, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Silvergate Capital Corporation ("Silvergate") SI investors that a lawsuit filed on behalf of investors that purchased Silvergate Capital Corporation SI between November 9, 2021 and January 5, 2023, both dates inclusive.

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.